drmvc/framework/README.md

 ## Where to get help

-If you need help with this project, you can read detailed instruction on [Documentation](https://drmvc.com/docs) page.

 If you found the bug, please report about this on [GitHub Issues](https://github.com/drmvc/framework/issues) page.

 ## About PHP Unit Tests